How to Send a Mailchimp Campaign with WordPress

 - Footer (ChimpBridge Pro Only)

 ChimpBridge comes with an easy way to preview what your Mailchimp campaign’s email will look like.
-Right inside the plugin interface, you can enter in an email address to send a test email to.
+Right inside the plugin interface, you can enter an email address to send a test email to.
 This is by far the easiest way around to write and preview Mailchimp campaign drafts.
 We strongly recommend every campaign you create with ChimpBridge is first previewed before you actually publish.